 Whipcord Launcher – This reads as a better rate to me than Knee Rockets.
 One force for two conditions is a good value, and pin and disarm can really mess up an opponent’s activation.
 If you have to choose between spending on this or Knee Rocket, make it a general rule to choose the Whipcord Launcher.
 This ability will get its best value against high-impact single-character targets.
 Fitting for a bounty hunter really, there’s not much money to be made catching a nameless squad of battle droids or stormtroopers after all.

 Dead or Alive – For my money, this is the best ability on Boba’s card.
 Getting to jump after your opponent completes a primary activation is powerful.
 You get to see their plan and have a chance to disrupt it without them being able to respond.
-This will likely be somewhere between 4 to 6 extra jumps over the course of a game and is an ability situationally worth spending force when Boba’s injured.
-Note that while Boba must jump towards a primary, it likely does not have to be the one that just activated.
-(There is a word missing on the card; it just says “in enemy Primary Unit”, so clarification is needed).
+This will likely be somewhere between 4 to 6 extra jumps over the course of a game and is an ability situationally worth spending force to use when Boba’s injured.
+Note that while Boba must jump towards a primary, he must move towards the one that just activated.
+(The physical version of his card clarifies this.)

 Hired Hand – Boba Fett gets either the scoundrel or galactic empire tag, neat!
 Boba himself lacks tag-based abilities, so how good this is directly depends on the other units in your strike team.
 Sometimes, this will be useful; sometimes, this will be flavor text.
 Generally, I think the empire tag is better than the scoundrel tag; however, as empire is a highly synergistic faction, I am unsure Boba has a home there.